Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 Step 5 - A Full Video Calling UI

 The above example showed how to use the call state and React to build a basic video UI.
-For a production version app, you'd want a few more UI elements:
+For a production version app, we'd want a few more UI elements:

 • Indicators of when someone is speaking